 Desert Essence Tea Tree Oil Floss

 Health Benefit & Risk/Best Use: When I searched on Desert Essence page I found that under their link to ‘ingredients’, there was no information.
 It was literally a blank page.
-I wish I had more good info to share here, but without the company being transparent with their ingredients, it’s tough to give them high marks.
+Without the company being transparent with their ingredients, it’s tough to give them high marks.

-Quality of floss/ingredients: It’s called ‘tea tree’ floss, but I don’t pick up even a hint of a smell of tea tree oil.
-It’s also too waxy for us which eliminates one awesome technique how to use floss to create positive change in your oral health.
+Quality of floss/ingredients: Although it’s called ‘tea tree’ floss, I don’t pick up even a hint of a smell of tea tree oil.
+It’s also too waxy for us, which eliminates one awesome technique how to use floss to create positive change in your oral health.
 (Here’s a link to a video that shows this powerful technique)

 Cost value: $.04 per use